-(2) If DADS denies the exemption, the agency may not relocate until at least 30 days after the agency submits the written notice to DADS as described in subsection (c) of this section.
+(2) If HHSC denies the exemption, the agency may not relocate until at least 30 days after the agency submits the written notice to HHSC, as described in subsection (c) of this section.

-(c) An agency must use the Home and Community Support Services Agency License Application, (DADS Form 2021), to submit the written notice and follow the instructions on the DADS website for reporting a change in physical location.
+(c) An agency must report a change in physical location to HHSC in accordance with §558.208 of this subchapter (relating to Reporting Changes in Application Information and Fees).

-(d) If an agency reports a change in physical location, the agency must pay a fee and may be subject to a late fee, as described in §97.208 of this subchapter (relating to Reporting Changes in Application Information and Fees).
+(d) If an agency reports a change in physical location, the agency must pay a fee and may be subject to a late fee, as described in §558.208 of this subchapter.

-(e) DADS sends the agency a Notification of Change reflecting the new location.
-The agency must post the Notification of Change beside its license in accordance with §97.211 of this subchapter (relating to Display of License).
+(e) HHSC sends the agency a Notification of Change reflecting the new location.
+The agency must post the Notification of Change beside its license in accordance with §558.211 of this subchapter (relating to Display of License).

 (f) A Medicare certified home health and hospice agency must comply with applicable federal laws and regulations and the requirements of this section for reporting an agency relocation.
-A change in physical location for a Medicare-certified agency requires DADS review.
+A change in physical location for a Medicare-certified agency requires HHSC review.

-(g) An agency is exempt from the requirements in subsections (a) - (d) of this section when reporting a temporary relocation that results from the effects of an emergency or disaster, as specified in §97.256(o) of this subchapter (relating to Emergency Preparedness Planning and Implementation).
+(g) An agency is exempt from the requirements in subsections (a) - (d) of this section when reporting a temporary relocation that results from the effects of an emergency or disaster, as specified in §558.256(o) of this subchapter (relating to Emergency Preparedness Planning and Implementation).